Northern Inuit Dog

 Many of these dogs have a sensitive stomach, so choosing a high-quality dog food is essential.
 Many dogs do well with kibble from a reputable manufacturer that contains a good amount of proteins and fats.
 You may also choose to feed them a raw diet.
 Whichever option you select, be sure to stay away from foods that are too sugary as these could be bad for their health.

-These dogs are very heavy shedders, particularly during their shedding seasons in the fall and spring.
+Northern Inuit dogs have a double coat and are very heavy shedders, particularly during their shedding seasons in the fall and spring.
 During these shedding seasons, you will need to brush your dog every day to reduce the amount of hair that is left around your home.
 During other times in the year, brushing your dog a few times a week should be sufficient.

 They should not be bathed too frequently.
 Their coats are designed to repel dirt, and bathing them too often could cause it to lose these properties.

-In addition to brushing your dog, be sure to brush their teeth, clean their ears, and trim their nails on a regular basis.
+In addition to brushing your dog, be sure to brush its teeth, clean its ears, and trim its nails on a regular basis.

 These dogs can be a challenge to train.
 They do best with an experienced trainer who has worked with the breed before.
 Whether training your dog yourself or looking for obedience training classes near you, look for options that use positive reinforcement.
 This breed will not respond well to training methods that use negative reinforcement.

-These Inuit Dogs are an active breed, but don’t need as much exercise as some other breeds.
+These Northern Inuit Dogs are an active breed, but don’t need as much exercise as some other breeds.
 You should strive to give your dog between an hour and an hour and a half of exercise each day.
-Taking your pup for two walks a day and playing with them inside or in the backyard can help fulfill their need for exercise.
+Taking your pup for two walks a day and playing with it inside or in the backyard can help fulfill its need for exercise.

-There are not many breeders in North America that offers Northern Inuit Dog puppies.
+There are not many breeders in North America that offer Northern Inuit puppies.
 For this reason, you may find long waiting lists to bring home a puppy.
-Also, unless a breeder lives near you, be prepared to arrange to transportation of a new puppy to your home.
+Also, unless a breeder lives near you, be prepared to arrange to transport a new puppy to your home.